ktorio/ktor-for-xyz/laravel/ktor-for-laravel.md

 ### Features

 Ktor structure itself by using interceptor pattern.
 Similar the concept of middleware, it means each HTTP request will pass through every interceptor and produce HTTP response.
 We called these interceptors as Features.
 Think the features is the abilities that application have.
-Therefore, when we need our application to handle JSON, we will need to “**install**” a feature called “`ContentNegotiation`”, and a JSON serialization library called “`Jackson`”.
+Therefore, when we need our application to handle JSON, we will need to “**install**” a feature called “`ContentNegotiation`”, and a JSON serialization library called “`kotlinx.serialization`”.
 Ktor provide `install()` function to include a feature.
 Inside the function, we could customize the feature by passing closure.

 ```
 install(ContentNegotiation) {
-    jackson {
-        enable(SerializationFeature.INDENT_OUTPUT)
+    json()
 }
-}
 ```

 When we respond a JSON in Laravel, we use arrays to structure our data.
 In Ktor, we use a similar structure called `Map`. `Map` is a key-value pair and we have `mapOf()` function in Kotlin to help us declare such structure.
 When we pass a map to Ktor, it will automatically serialize it for us.
 We could see the sample code in the second routing.

 ```
-get("/json/jackson") {
+get("/json/kotlinx-serialization") {
     call.respond(mapOf("hello" to "world"))
 }
 ```

-Open browser at `http://localhost:8080/json/jackson`, you will see the JSON string `{ "hello": "world" }`.
+Open browser at `http://localhost:8080/json/kotlinx-serialization`, you will see the JSON string `{ "hello": "world" }`.

 ## Integrate with database using Exposed ORM